Mortgages For Temps and Agency Workers

 Step one:

 This first step can be particularly important if you’re a UK agency worker looking for a mortgage.
-Each lender will request a variety of documents, but if you get everything to hand before you begin, it will lead to a much smoother application process and allow your broker to introduce you to the right lender based on the info you have.
+Each lender will request various documents, but getting everything to hand before you begin will lead to a much smoother application process and allow your broker to introduce you to the right lender based on your info.

 Along with standard documents like photo ID, proof of address, and recent payslips – many lenders will want to see copies of your P60 for the last few years.
 It’s also worthwhile getting evidence of your current and past contracts.
 The more details you can provide, the better.